Tuesday, June 30, 2009

 Monday, June 29, 2009

-Ilha do Sal (Salt Island) hadn’t changed in the five years since our last visit.
+Ilha do Sal (Salt Island) hadn’t changed in the five years since our last visit [57 — Finding out for Myself].
 The two-hour refueling stop off the coast of Africa was still barren sand.
 We were greeted by the same humorless soldiers and guard dogs.
 We were locked in the same room in the terminal.
 The same ceiling fans slowly circulated the hot dry air and the air-conditioning was still not working.

 The reality of what we might face in Zimbabwe troubled me.
 Yes, Amos had assured us that we would be welcomed in Zimbabwe, but Amos was in Louisville and seemed to have lost any interest in returning to his home.
 Of course, before leaving the States, we had contacted the Zimbabwe Embassy with regard to our return.
 I had honestly explained that we originally travelled to Rhodesia to fight against the establishment of the current government, but that I had a change of heart and wanted to return to share the Gospel.
 There was no point in fabrication.
 If any of my military records remained, they would find me out.
 I had been told by the Army Chief of Staff that all records of foreign soldiers would be destroyed, but I couldn’t minister the truth of God if my presence was based on a lie.

 The embassy had confirmed that we were “welcome” to travel to Zimbabwe.
 They suggested that we apply for a “resumption” of our previous residency in Rhodesia.
 The tone of their reply was very encouraging.
-Informing us that we would immediately be granted a visitor’s visa at the border, they recommended pursuing the residency application once we were in Africa.
+Informing us that we would immediately be granted a visitor’s visa at the border, they recommended pursuing the residency application once we arrived.

-The plane’s air-conditioning was a welcome relief.
+Once reboarded, the plane’s air-conditioning was a welcome relief.
 As I settled into my seat for the final eight hours of our flight, my worries submerged as I drifted back to sleep.
 The next thing I remember is awakening as the pilot announced that we were approaching the African coast.
 I awakened Pegi.
 Her migraine had finally lifted.
-We made our way to the lavatory to change into fresh clothing for our arrival at Jan Smuts International Airport in Johannesburg.
+We made our way to the lavatory to change into fresh clothing for our arrival at Jan Smuts International Airport in Johannesburg, South Africa.

 We started phoning acquaintances now living in South Africa whom we had known from Rhodesia.
 Dave and Kinny Phelps came to the hotel to greet us.
-Kinny’s brother had been a member of parliament in Rhodesia.
+Kinny’s brother had been a member of parliament in Rhodesia [38 — Pistol-Packin’ Chaplain].
 Over coffee, they invited us to stay in their home during our time in Johannesburg.

 During our time at the Phelps’ home, Eugene and Thora Wiseman dropped by.
 Eugene had “ordained” me into the Rhodesian chaplaincy as pastor of Gatooma Baptist Church in 1978.
 He was pastoring a small Baptist church in the Johannesburg metro area.

 Eugene gave me Bill Dodgen’s telephone number.
 This was sure to be interesting!
-I had made an idiot of myself in my dogmatic opposition to Bill’s pentecostal beliefs.
+I had made an idiot of myself in my dogmatic opposition to Bill’s pentecostal beliefs [43 — Farm Life in a War Zone].
 Because of the rift between us, Col Wood had moved me from Salisbury to Bulawayo when he retired as Chaplain General to be replaced by Bill Dodgen.

 In the intervening years, I had completely flip-flopped on my position with regard to “gifts of the spirit.”
 I now sought to develop my own spiritual gifts in ministry, especially with regard to healing and dealing with demonic influence.
 To my surprise, Dodgen had also changed in his ministry.
 He left the Apostolic denomination and was pastor of a small non-charismatic Baptist church.
 He was friendly and “cheered” to hear about my new charismatic explorations.